dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 Regarding VBS, or virtualization-based security - Microsoft has been pushing for this specific security feature for 10 whole years.
 Ever since Windows 8 in 2012.
 And Intel & AMD only introduced them beginning with Intel 8th gen and Ryzen 2nd gen.

 Windows 11 exists only to push requirements in order to introduce these **much** needed security features.
-11 began development exactly when both Intel & AMD released 8th gen & 2nd gen Ryzen, which introduced support for VBS.
+Windows 11 began development exactly when both Intel & AMD released 8th gen & 2nd gen Ryzen, which introduced support for VBS.
+Microsoft finally had a way to introduce these features to the mainstream, and decided to create Windows 11 which only supports CPUs that have hardware support for VBS - again, thanks to Intel & AMD, that list is not so big.

 If they had introduced these features earlier, I guarantee you a bunch more CPUs would have been supported.
 But they didn't.
 And the minimum requirements is what you get.